-Tan Chuan-Jin, Speaker of Parliament, Denise Phua, Mayor of Central CDC and Minister of Parliament Joan Pereira, along with Bishop Terry Kee, President of the National Council of Churches of Singapore, attended the launch where 300 volunteers over two centres helped pack, sort and deliver the care packages to each dormitory.
+Denise Phua, Mayor of Central CDC and Minister of Parliament Joan Pereira, along with Bishop Terry Kee, President of the National Council of Churches of Singapore, attended the launch where 300 volunteers over two centres helped pack, sort and deliver the care packages to each dormitory.

 These packs contained items ranging from important hygiene products such as hand sanitisers, masks, soap and shaving cream, sundries such as detergent and towels, food items like biscuits, milk and fresh fruit, and even small treats such as peanuts, dates and muruku.

 The greatest commandment

 Commending AGWO’s outreach efforts in feeding and caring for over 12,000 workers since the start of Circuit Breaker, Mayor Denise Phua emphasised that actions speak louder than words.
 AGWO is chaired by Ps Samuel Gift Stephen of Smyrna Assembly.

 “Righteousness” is about doing things that are fair, just and kind.”

 Referencing what is known as the Greatest Commandment, she told Salt&Light: “What’s encouraging to see, is that Christians are practising what they preach and putting deeds behind their words.

 “As Christians, we are called first to love God, but very quickly to also love our neighbours as ourselves.”

 Deborah Quek, 33, a volunteer who had been there to manage the logistics since 6am, said: “I’m glad I can help.
 It’s fulfilling to be able to contribute in a practical manner.”